mohvmedezzvt/alx-low_level_programming/0x09-static_libraries/README.md

 This folder contains programs and functions that demonstrate the creation and usage of static libraries in the C programming language.

 ## Files
-- libholberton.a: Static library containing various functions used throughout the 0x09-static_libraries folder.
+- libmy.a: Static library containing various functions used throughout the 0x09-static_libraries folder.
 - create_static_lib.sh: Bash script that creates a static library called liball.a from all the .c files that are in the current directory.
 - holberton.h: Header file containing function prototypes for all functions in libholberton.a.
 - 1-create_static_lib.sh: A copy of create_static_lib.sh that was used during a Holberton School exercise.